-Andrew Milowsky is a second-year master’s student in the Human Development Counseling program.
+Andrew Milowsky is a third-year master’s student in the Human Development Counseling program.
 He graduated from the Pennsylvania State University majoring in Rehabilitation and Human Services while also earning minors in Spanish and Psychology.
 Andrew is interested in investigating the interconnection between emotional regulation and trauma.
 He also has research interests in suicidality, masculinity, and gender socialization.
 In his free time, Andrew enjoys playing video games, watching sports and playing with his cats.